Hmbown/demyst/README.md

 >
 > "Correct answers don't guarantee correct reasoning." - DeepSeek-Math-V2

-**Scilint** is a **Scientific Integrity Platform** that helps researchers, AI agents, and data scientists ensure their code lives up to the rigor of their ideas.
+**Demyst** is a **Scientific Integrity Platform** that helps researchers, AI agents, and data scientists ensure their code lives up to the rigor of their ideas.

 ## The Core Problem: Self-Verifiable Scientific Reasoning